 Dark Strawberry Blonde Hair

-Like regular blonde colours, strawberry blonde can also have different hues.
+Like regular blonde colors, strawberry blonde can also have different hues.
 A dark strawberry blonde can provide a great, more radiant alternative to regular strawberry blonde.
 Featuring a more vibrant tone, this shade of strawberry blonde is better suited to medium skin tones.

 How to Go Blonde